Response to Intervention. What I Know NOW!

-This is what I thought when I started working in schools.
-I had a my special education students who had an IEP and then I had to see all these RTI students as well.
+This is what I thought when I worked in schools.
+I had my special education students who had an IEP and then I had to see all these RTI students as well.
 It was crazy for the first year because I started pulling every student who was referred by a teacher.
 I was “fixing them and sending them back.”

 This is NOT RTI.
 This isn’t even special education.
 Remember, speech pathologists are part of the general education team as a support and wealth of knowledge.
 We are not miracle workers!

 So, in simple terms, stop pulling all students.
 Put your trust in the problem solving process.